 Perhaps the solution to this learning disorder does not lie in one aspect alone but in combining several different approaches, methods, and principles.
 Edublox’s dyslexia treatment program is based on four pillars: (1.) the Orton-Gillingham approach, (2.) cognitive training, (3.) the development of two crucial brain areas for reading and writing, and (4.) solid learning principles.

 1. Orton-Gillingham as a treatment for dyslexia

 Edublox’s dyslexia treatment program is aligned with the well-respected Orton-Gillingham approach, developed by Anna Gillingham and founded on the theoretical work of the American neurologist Samuel Orton.

 Orton cultivated a particular interest in children with dyslexia.
 He studied over 1,000 children, and his observations persuaded him that children with dyslexia were especially prone to left-right confusion and reversals, such as mistaking b for d or was for saw.
-Orton thus concluded that dyslexia was due to a failure to establish a left-right sense, which was in turn caused by incomplete cerebral dominance.
+Orton thus concluded that dyslexia was due to a failure to establish a left-right sense, which was, in turn, caused by incomplete cerebral dominance.
 Gillingham translated these theories into a highly structured reading method.

 The Orton-Gillingham (OG) method is a direct, explicit, multisensory, structured, sequential, diagnostic, and prescriptive way to teach reading, spelling, and writing.
 It is most properly understood and practiced as an approach, not a method, program, or system.
 In the hands of a well-trained and experienced instructor, it is a powerful tool of exceptional breadth, depth, and flexibility.

 The OG approach is one of several reading methods that emphasize the phonetic regularities of English in its instructional sequence.
 Initially, individual letters are taught using drill cards, whereafter, students are taught to blend them into simple consonant-vowel-consonant words (e.g., map, hit, Tim).
 The similarly structured introduction of subsequent single letters, blends (e.g., st, cl, tr), and other letter combinations (e.g., sh, ea, tion) are meticulously sequenced.
 Later stages in the sequence include sentence and story writing, syllabication, dictionary skills, and advanced spelling rules.